 A first offense under the law is punishable by custody in state prison for up to two years and six months.
 A second offense of joyriding is punishable by a prison term of up to three years and nine months.

-If the crime gets classified as a dangerous offense, then a defendant faces a prison term of up to four years.
+If the crime gets classified as a dangerous offense, a defendant faces a prison term of up to four years.

 4. Are there related crimes?